-Evelyn’s Table sits in the cellar of the Paskins’ reinvention of Chinatown boozer The Blue Posts, beneath the ground-floor pub and first-floor Mulwray’s cocktail bar; it’s an intimate, romantically-lit space, with a ‘private’ sign on the door and 15 diners around the horseshoe counter.
+From the team that brought us The Palomar and The Barbary, Evelyn’s Table sits in the cellar of reinvented Chinatown boozer The Blue Posts, beneath the ground-floor pub and first-floor Mulwray’s cocktail bar; it’s an intimate, romantically lit space, with a ‘private’ sign on the door, seats for 11 diners around the horseshoe counter and a name that references Faye Dunaway’s femme fatale in Roman Polanski’s 1974 film Chinatown.

-Small plates with a southern European accent feature some top-notch suppliers: Hedone sourdough, La Fromagerie cheeses and fish from the dayboats at Looe, which delivered the biggest hit of the night: beautifully cooked hake with capers and olive oil-soaked croutons.
-Overall, fish dishes impressed the most: our croquette-like salt-cod beignets with punchy taramasalata, and subtly smoked eel on excellent blinis, had the edge over good (but just not as good) duck tortellini and presa iberica, which lacked the same clearly defined flavours – although there were no such complaints with a chewy tarte Tatin, sweet as a toffee apple.
+Elsewhere, our croquette-like salt-cod beignets with punchy taramasalata, and subtly smoked eel on excellent blinis, had the edge over some good (but not brilliant) duck tortellini and a plate of presa ibérica, which lacked the same clearly defined flavours – although there were no such complaints about our deliciously chewy tarte Tatin, as sweet as a toffee apple.

-Food aside, how much you enjoy this experience will depend on how open you are to chatting to the friendly chefs and front of house rather than giving your companion your undevoted attention – this is not somewhere to come for diners who wish to be left undisturbed.
-“Forget it Jake, it’s Chinatown”, Jack Nicholson’s character is told at the end of Polanski’s film – but this is a location to remember.
+Food aside, how much you enjoy this experience will depend on whether you’re happy to chat to the friendly chefs and front of house or prefer to give your companion your undevoted attention – Evelyn’s Table isn’t really recommended for those who want to be left undisturbed.
+Still, this is definitely a Chinatown address worth remembering.